wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 5. Follow the browser/device instructions to log in with a passkey.

     ![Sign In with passkey browser prompt {{ product_name }}]({{base_path}}/assets/img/guides/passwordless/passkey/sign-in-with-passkey-browser-prompt.png){: width="300" style="display: block; margin: 0; border: 0.3px solid lightgrey;"}

+!!! note
+    During passkey progressive enrollment, if a user wishes to use a federated authenticator, they should have their external accounts already provisioned within {{product_name}}.
+If, for example, a user logs in with Google using an account not provisioned in {{product_name}}, passkey enrolment results in an error and the login flow fails.